andrivet/ZX81-Debugger/documentation/zx81/zx81-zsim.md

 	"hires": true/false
 }
 ~~~
-You can simulate pseudo-hires, chr%64/chr$128, hires (wrx, arx) and non-hires games/programs with "hires" set to "true".
+You can simulate pseudo-hires, CHR%64/CHR$128, hires (WRX, ARX) and non-hires games/programs with "hires" set to "true".
 Setting "hires" to false can be an advantage when debugging/developing non-hires games.
-If "hires" is false the dfile (the video screen) is decoded by "zsim" directly.
+If "hires" is false the DFILE (the video screen) is decoded by "zsim" directly.
-The advantage is that any change in the screen is immediately visible as soon as the byte is added to the dfile.
+The advantage is that any change in the screen is immediately visible as soon as the byte is added to the DFILE.
-I.e. you can see the changes while your code is writing to the dfile and you are stepping through it.
+I.e. you can see the changes while your code is writing to the DFILE and you are stepping through it.
 If "hires" is true, any changes would become visible only when the Z80 software takes care of the video generation.

 To visualize this a little bit, here is a screenshot of the hires game ["Against The Elements"](http://www.fruitcake.plus.com/Sinclair/ZX81/NewSoftware/AgainstTheElements.htm]):